AGCCS/AGCCS-CTRL22/Installation.md

 - 3x40A ground fault circuit interrupter, Type B, ETEK EKL1-63B, apprx 150Euro
 - 32A CCS2 outlet, DUOSIDA, incl. lock, apprx 115Euro

-The given prices have been sampled in July 2020 are meant for first orientation and all refer to European suppliers.
+The given prices have been sampled in July 2020 and are meant for first orientation.
+They all refer to European suppliers.